A tiny CLI inspired by a classic comic.

 gravity-machine-north-elephant-salad-television

-Passwordless is here
+Passwordless is gaining traction

-• Better for reading back and comparing
+• Better for reading and communicating

 • Easier to type without mistakes